 2) Why do companies need leaders?

-Interestingly, there are already new breeds of organisation springing up that do not appear to need leaders as we would classically recognise them.
-Power of various kinds (whether in relation to strategy and vision, or more micro decisions such as the purchase of a piece of kit) is distributed throughout the organisation.
+Interestingly, there are already new breeds of organisational structures emerging which do not appear to need leaders in the traditionally recognised sense.
+Power in varying degrees (whether in relation to strategy and vision, or more basic decisions; such as sundry purchases) is distributed throughout the organisation.

-These organisations operate in the way of a living organism, or the rainforest, where there is no main control system.
+These organisations operate without the requirement of a central control system.
 Instead, individual cells (individuals and teams) flex, transform and grow in response to the context in which they find themselves; constantly adapting in small, incremental ways to find the best route to surviving and thriving.
-In fact, this is also how ‘neuroplasticity’, or changes in the brain’s wiring, works.
-For more on this and how some of the world’s most successful organisations are choosing this approach, take a look at the work of Frederic Laloux and his book ‘Reinventing Organisations’.
+In fact, this is also how ‘neuroplasticity’ – or changes in the brain’s wiring – works.
+For more on this and how some of the world’s most successful organisations are choosing this approach take a look at the work of Frederic Laloux and his book ‘Reinventing Organisations’.

-3) Do you believe that some people are so called ‘born leaders’ or is leadership something that can be taught and learned?
+3) Do you believe that some people are ‘born leaders’, or is leadership a trait which can be taught or learned?

-I believe (and the neuroscience would suggest), that it’s a combination of the two…and some!
-We know that whilst some behaviours are strongly affected by inherited genetics and neural patterns created through our upbringing, we can also learn to adapt and to ‘upskill’ through awareness and a willingness to ‘have a punt’ and put new approaches into practice.
+I believe (and neuroscience would also suggest), that the answer is a combination of both; and then some!
+We know that whilst some behaviours are strongly affected by inherited genetics and neural patterns created through our upbringing, we can also learn to adapt and to ‘upskill’ through awareness and a willingness to ‘take a chance’, putting new approaches into practice.

 Again, context is important.
 There will always be some who are more comfortable taking the lead in certain situations than others.
-What I think is critical is that people be given the leeway to lead in a way that feels ‘right’ for them and who they are; another way of saying, whilst staying authentic, or true to themselves.
+What I think is most critical is that people be given the leeway to lead in a manner which feels ‘right’ for them and who they are; whilst staying authentic, or true to themselves.

-In my own career, I have known leaders with very different styles be equally effective at inspiring those around them to high performance.
-I believe that leaders who are most effective are those who find their own individual style and who are open to others finding their own style too, however different that may be.
+In my own career I have known leaders with vastly different styles who have managed to be equally effective at inspiring those around them to attain their highest level of performance.
+I believe that leaders who are most effective are those who find their own individual style, and who are also open to others finding their own style, however different that may be.

 At Pivotal Moment, we specialise in harnessing the ways in which the brain most easily makes sustainable change.
 We include in our portfolio of leadership coaching programmes, the Marshall Goldsmith Stakeholder Centered Coaching for guaranteed and measurable leadership growth.
 Marshall Goldsmith has been recognised multiple times as the world’s No 1 Coach and has been acknowledged as the World’s No 1 Leadership Thinker by Harvard Business Review.
 His coaching system taps into the power of stakeholder support to assist a leader in growing in 1 to 2 key leadership areas over the course of a year to 18 months.
 This process has developed hundreds of the world’s top leaders across 5 continents.
 It comes with a ‘No growth, no fee’ guarantee.